 logo2

-The single bottle from Lauvaux Pharmacy was discovered after the publication of the bottle book in 1978.
-Little is known about this pharmacy.
-It was not listed in the Polk directories, however, we do not have access to the 1885 volume.
-It is only in the newspaper that we found Leon Lauvaux mentioned as having a pharmacy in Houghton.
+A bottle from Lauvaux Pharmacy was discovered after the publication of the bottle book in 1978.
+This pharmacy was not listed in the Polk directories; however, we do not have access to the 1885 volume.
+It is only in the local newspaper that we found Leon Lauvaux mentioned as having a pharmacy in Houghton.

-The drug store itself had a history that links back to Shelden & Sheffer's drug store, which presumably was re-opened by Graham Pope.
-Pope sold the drug store to Hebert & Deschamps in Feb 1872 (4).
-In Dec 1876, they moved the store to two doors east of Isle Royale block (5,6).
-In Mar 1881, Hebert & Deschamps dissolved their partnership, with Hebert continuing the Houghton store and Deschamps continuing the Lake Linden store (7,8).
+Interestingly, the drug store itself had a history that links back to Shelden & Sheffer's drug store, which opened in Oct 1864 (2).
+Sheffer purchased Shelden's interest by Mar 1869 and continued the store (3).
+Based on having the same location, Graham Pope presumably was the one to reopen the store in 1869 after it had closed for a few months (13).
+Pope then sold the drug store to Hebert & Deschamps in Feb 1872 (4).
+In Dec 1876, they moved the store two doors east of Isle Royale block (5,6).
+Hebert & Deschamps dissolved in Mar 1881 and Hebert continued the store (7,8).

 Newspaper ad - <i>Portage Lake Minning Gazette</i>, 07 Feb 1884